Contact

 If you want broader background before reaching out, jsvar.com covers his experience, resume, and other developer work.

-For image routes
+For image pages

 If the issue is about print, target size, transparency, cleanup, or metadata, mention the exact setting that looked wrong or behaved differently than expected.

-For video routes
+For video pages

 Mention the browser, operating system, container or codec when you know it, and whether the issue appeared in preview, capability checks, trim or crop interaction, or export.